 With the most competent, ambitious and forward-thinking workforce, tried-and-tested innovative methods, and the best available systems, the Swiss financial industry ensures the highest possible level of quality, founded on the solid tradition of the Swiss financial center yet open and flexible in addressing the changing needs of customers and society.

-US and Canadian citizens, residents, and expats the world over can engage a Swiss wealth manager and establish a Swiss bank account for jurisdictional diversification and long-term wealth preservation.
+US, Canadian, and Latin American citizens, residents, and expats the world over can engage a Swiss wealth manager and establish a Swiss bank account for jurisdictional diversification and long-term wealth preservation.
 It is simply prudent to hold some assets outside of the domestic financial system.

 The FC4S network was founded in September 2017 in Casablanca.
 It was established as a partnership between financial centres and the United Nations Environment Programme.
 The aim of the network is to exchange experiences and take joint action on shared priorities in order to accelerate the expansion of sustainable finance.
 The long-term vision of the FC4S network is the rapid global growth of sustainable finance, supported by enhanced international interconnectedness and a framework for joint action.
 Swiss Sustainable Finance and Sustainable Finance Geneva are active members of the network and the FC4S Secretariat is based in Geneva.

 The network of central banks and supervisory authorities is a collaborative structure aimed at greening the financial system and strengthening the financial sector’s efforts to achieve the objectives of the Paris Agreement.
 This includes, for example, mobilizing capital for green and low-carbon investments.
 As a voluntary, consensus-based forum, the NGFS has issued six recommendations for central banks, supervisory authorities, policy makers and financial institutions with a view to strengthening their role in the greening of the financial system and the management of environmental and climate risks.